Refinitiv/bottle-oauthlib/README.md

 Interested to implement your own OAuth2.0 provider in python ?
 You're at the right place.

-Combine the excellent https://github.com/oauthlib/oauthlib framework and the micro-framework https://github.com/bottlepy/bottle to provide OAuth2.0 authentication in only a couple of minutes.
+Combine the excellent https://github.com/oauthlib/oauthlib framework and the micro-framework https://github.com/bottlepy/bottle to provide OAuth2.0 authorization in only a couple of minutes.

 OAuth2.0 basic knowledge is more than welcomed !
 However, for novices users, as a rule of thumb, you must understand the OAuth2.0 is a delegation protocol.
-Basically, it delegates authentication (credentials) and authorization (scopes) to an application (client).
+Basically, it delegates authorization (through scopes) to an application (client).

-Note that you can use this project to implement the delegation part or the authorization server or the applications, or all combined.
+Note that you can implement only the delegation part or the authorization server or an application, or all combined.
 That's your choice.

 For more information about OAuth2.0 fundamentals, check https://oauth.net/2/